Timeline of the Egyptian revolution of 2011: 1 February – March of the Millions

 Opposition leaders called for a "March of the Millions", from the Arabic مسيرة مليونية masīrat milyōna) from Cairo's Tahrir Square to the Presidential Palace in Heliopolis on 1 February.
 Egyptian security forces fortified Mubarak's presidential palace with coils of barbed wire to ensure no demonstrators could break into the palace.

 According to the Egyptian government media, the number of protesters in Cairo was reported to be thousands.
 The BBC reported the number of protesters in Tahrir Square ranged from "more than 100,000 to some 250,000—the square's maximum capacity."
 Egyptian security forces stated that 500,000 people participated in the protests in Cairo alone.
-According to Al Jazeera, over one million protesters gathered in central Cairo by the afternoon, a number growing to around 2 million later in the day.
+According to Al Jazeera, over one million protesters gathered in central Cairo, but other analyses suggested that such estimates might have been overstated.
+A crowd-size analysis based on Tahrir Square's physical dimensions and density pointed to smaller numbers, suggesting a maximum capacity of 200,000 to 250,000 individuals within the square and surrounding areas.

 Similar protests occurred across Egypt with hundreds of thousands in Alexandria, and an estimated 250,000 in Sinai and Suez marking the largest mobilisation in the then eight-day-old protest.
 Meanwhile, a virtual "March of Millions" was launched on Facebook with the goal of reaching one million voices in support of the march.
+The event gathered 833,000 online supporters.

 Vice President Suleiman held a meeting with some of the Muslim Brotherhood figures, including Mohamed Morsi and Saad El-Katatny.
 In the meeting Suleiman asked them to withdraw the MB youth from Tahrir so the situation would cool down and in return the Muslim Brotherhood would gain legitimacy by obtaining an actual license for a political party plus releasing some of its members including Khairat El-Shater.